Banner Health

 Breastfeeding your Baby

-Breastfeeding, or nursing, is one of the most natural ways to nourish your baby.
+Providing breast milk for your baby through breastfeeding or nursing is one of the most natural ways to nourish them.
 Breast milk provides the ideal balance of nutrients and antibodies to support your baby’s growth, strengthen their immune system and promote lifelong health.

 What is breastfeeding?

 Breastfeeding is the process of feeding your baby milk produced by your breasts.
-This can happen directly at the breast or through expressed breast milk collected with a pump and given by bottle.
+You can give your baby breast milk directly from the breast itself or feed your baby breast milk you collected by hand expressing or pumping.

 Your breast milk changes over time to meet your baby’s nutritional needs.
 Each stage has a different makeup and purpose: